-- Data flows (terabits per second) grew by a factor of 45 from 2005 to 2016.16 - More than 50% of businesses globally rely on data flows for cloud computing.17 - Skype, a voice-over-internet-protocol (VoIP) service that accounted for 30% of global communication in 2016, depends on international data flows.18 - Data localization rules impeding data flows are the #I digital trade barrier cited by U.S. firms.19 stakeholders argue that blocking cross-border data flows and storing data domestically does not make such data more secure or private.22
+- The world produces 2.5 quintillion bytes a day.
+15 - More than 50% of businesses globally rely on data flows for cloud computing.16 - One-third of total sales on the Etsy platform are international, relying on international data flows.17 - Data localization rules impeding data flows are the #I digital trade barrier cited by U.S. firms.18